 NSW DPI has increased surveillance and monitoring at poultry facilities and, where necessary, biosecurity directions (PDF, 483.94 KB) have been issued to individual properties, including the quarantine of premises to stop movement of eggs into the marketplace.

 NSW has strong systems in place at all points along the food supply chain, from paddock to plate, to help reduce the risk of Salmonella Enteritidis (SE).

 In the event there is a food safety risk, the recall of affected products is a normal and routine part of a business’ food safety system.
 During an egg recall, consumers are advised they should not eat the eggs and to dispose of them in the garbage or return them to the place of purchase for a full refund.
 Proof of purchase is not required for recalled products.

-Salmonellosis symptoms include fever, headache, diarrhoea, abdominal pain, nausea and vomiting.
+Salmonellosis symptoms in people include fever, headache, diarrhoea, abdominal pain, nausea and vomiting.
 Symptoms usually start around six to 72 hours after the contaminated food is eaten and usually last for four to seven days but can continue for much longer.

 If you have immediate health concerns you should contact your medical professional in the first instance.

 To minimise food safety risks, eggs should be cooked thoroughly, this means they are cooked until whites are completely firm and yolk begins to thicken.

 For more information on cooking eggs safely, visit Enjoy eggs safely.